andrimoopensource/blog/_posts/2018-01-12-how-to-take-screenshot-in-samsung-j7.md

 I think your problem is solved.
 If your problem is not solved then comment your question in comment box I am waiting for your comment.

->[!Edit]
-> Looking for information about older versions of Windows?
-Check out our other [Windows libraries](/previous-versions/windows/) on docs.microsoft.com.
-You can also search this site to find specific information, like this [Windows 8.1 content](https://docs.microsoft.com/search/index?search=Windows+8.1&dataSource=previousVersions).

 <div class="edit">
 Looking for information about older versions of Windows?
 Check out our other [Windows libraries](/previous-versions/windows/) on docs.microsoft.com.
 You can also search this site to find specific information, like this [Windows 8.1 content](https://docs.microsoft.com/search/index?search=Windows+8.1&dataSource=previousVersions).